Understanding and Mitigating the Uncertainty in Zero-Shot Translation: Analyzing Uncertainty

-\paragraph{Uncertain Prediction Causes Off-Target Issues.} To investigate how MNMT models generate off-target translations, we follow~\cite{Ott2018ICML} to analyze the model confidence on the target language.
-Specifically, we compute the average probability at time step across a set of sentence pairs.
-Besides the ground-truth reference sentence, we also consider a ``distractor'' translation in the off-target language for each source sentence.
-Figure~\ref{fig:per-token-prob-vanilla} plots the model confidence for both references (``Reference'') and distractors ( ``Off-Target'') on supervised Fr-En and zero-shot Fr-De tasks.
-Different from the supervised translation, the zero-shot translation shows a surprisingly higher confidence on the off-target distractors.
-Accordingly, the model tends to generate more off-target translations (i.e., 74.9\% vs. 1.6\% on OPUS-6).
-What's worse, the uncertain predictions will be recalled more frequently with larger beam sizes~\cite{Ott2018ICML}, leading to more severe off-target issues in zero-shot translation with larger beam sizes.
+To investigate how MNMT models generate off-target translations, we follow~\cite{Ott2018ICML} to analyze the model confidence in the target language.
+Specifically, we compute the average probability at each time step across a set of sentence pairs.
+In addition to the ground-truth reference sentence, we also consider a ``distractor'' translation in the off-target language for each source sentence.
+Figure~\ref{fig:per-token-prob-vanilla} plots the model confidence for both references (``Reference'') and distractors ( ``Off-Target'') on supervised Fr-En and zero-shot Fr-De tasks. {We find that 94.7\% of the off-target translations in the zero-shot Fr-De task are in English.
+Therefore, we only present the English off-target translation for simplicity.} One thing that needs to be mentioned is when calculating the per-token probability of En/De, we do not need to consider which tokens belong to English, German, or both.
+For each French sentence, we have one English reference sentence and one German reference sentence.
+Given the same French sentences as the input, we calculate the average per-token probability of generating the English/German reference sentences.

+From Figure~\ref{fig:per-token-prob-vanilla} we can find that, different from the supervised translation, the zero-shot translation shows a surprisingly higher confidence in the off-target distractors.
+Accordingly, the model tends to generate more off-target translations (i.e., 74.9\% vs. 1.6\%).

+In uncertainty theory\cite{Steck1989ExperimentationAU}, the uncertainties for an engineering system can come from model design, named intrinsic uncertainties, or from model calibrations using uncertain data, named extrinsic uncertainty.
+In the following sections, we will connect the uncertain prediction problem to the language uncertainty from both data (Section~\ref{sec:data-uncertainty}) and model (Section~\ref{sec:model-uncertainty}).
+Based on these findings, we provide simple and effective solutions to mitigate the data and model uncertainty.